 Cores and Threads:

 Most of our CPUs include Hyper-threading technology which can divide a physical processor (core) into 2 logical ones (threads).
-This can help improve performance by allowing a single core to process two separate tasks at the same time.
-Having more cores allows your server to do more things at once.
+This can help improve performance by allowing a single core to process two separate tasks simultaneously.
+In addition, having more cores allows your server to do more things at once.

-An L3 cache is a small amount of very fast memory stored on the CPU chip itself.
-This cache is used by the CPU to store instructions that are being processed by multiple cores to provide quicker lookups for the processor.
-As this cache is much faster than RAM it can help reduce bottlenecks and improve processing performance.
+An L3 cache is a small amount of high-speed memory stored on the CPU chip itself.
+The CPU uses this cache to store instructions that are being processed by multiple cores to provide quicker lookups for the processor.
+As this cache is much faster than RAM, it can help reduce bottlenecks and improve processing performance.

-The Base Frequency is the normal clock speed the CPU will operate at, however when conditions are right the CPU will automatically scale up to the faster Turbo clock speed.
+The Base Frequency is the normal clock speed at which the CPU will operate.
+However, when conditions are right, the CPU will automatically scale up to the faster Turbo clock speed.
 These conditions are determined by the number of threads or processes, as well as the type of workload the CPU being asked to do.
-Servers used to host games usually benefit from having a faster clock speed versus having more cores.
+For example, servers used to host games usually benefit from having a faster clock speed versus having more cores.